-Regulators are urging insurers to build deeper risk cultures to drive the right risk behaviours.
+Regulators urge insurers to build deeper risk cultures to drive the right risk behaviors.

 Traditionally, ‘risk’ within insurance is seen as solely the domain of the actuary.
 This is no longer the case.

 As financial regulators take a heightened interest in insurance company risk management, they note that insurance risk cultures should be based on sound, articulated values and be carefully managed by company leadership.
 They opine that insurers with a strong risk management culture and ethical business practices are less likely to experience damaging risk events and are better placed to deal with those events that do occur.

 Risk culture can be described as the way in which decision-makers at all levels within an insurer consider and take risks.
 However, defining risk culture, and establishing a sound risk management framework, is a considerable challenge.